For Release: April 11, 2011

 The recession's impact on full-time faculty salaries has exacerbated long-term trends in the salary disadvantage for faculty members in public institutions.
 Disciplinary differences in full-time faculty salaries, including instances of salary inversion and compression, have also grown.

 During this recessionary period, the average salary increase for presidents was twice the average faculty salary increase at public institutions and nearly three times the faculty salary increase at private institutions.
 Such a disproportionate increase in compensation for a single individual is an indication of misplaced institutional priorities—especially when faculty members and other higher education employees have been faced with involuntary unpaid furloughs, hiring and salary freezes, and cuts to benefits.

 Even with the substantial impact of the recession already documented in this analysis, our forecast for the near future is not encouraging.
 States will continue to struggle with reduced revenue, and that means decreased state funding for the majority of all institutions that are in the public sector.
 At the same time, governors in a number of states have been using the fiscal crisis as a pretext for a broad attack on public-employee compensation.

 The primary author of this year’s report is Saranna Thornton, economics professor and department chair at Hampden-Sydney College in Virginia and chair of the AAUP’s Committee on the Economic Status of the Profession.
-General media inquiries should go to Robin Burns and for specific data or comparison questions contact John Curtis, AAUP director of research and public policy.
+General media inquiries should go to Robin Burns.

 The American Association of University Professors is a nonprofit charitable and educational organization that promotes academic freedom by supporting tenure, academic due process, and standards of quality in higher education.
 The AAUP has about 45,000 members at colleges and universities throughout the United States.